glacier-modding/glaciermodding.org/docs/modding/customcampaigns/peacock_plugin.md

 Replace `[MODTOWN MISSION UUID]` with the UUID for the Modtown mission from the `mission_modtown.contract.json` file.

 And that's all there is to it!
-Redploy the mod in SMF and the next time you restart the Peacock server, it will run your plugin.
+Redeploy the mod in SMF and the next time you restart the Peacock server, it will run your plugin.

 ## Wrapping up